MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/ad-group-in-market-audience-association.md

         // 'Status' column header in the Bulk file Status = AdGroupCriterionStatus.Paused
     },
-    // 'Campaign' column header in the Bulk file CampaignName = null,
     // 'Client Id' column header in the Bulk file ClientId = "ClientIdGoesHere",
     // 'Audience' column header in the Bulk file